NCAR/ccpp-scm/scm/doc/TechGuide/chap_intro.rst

 The CCPP SCM v7.0.1 contains the following minor changes since v7.0.0.

--  Fix area logic in the SCM: Corrected assignment of the column area from the DEPHY forcing file by removing the dependency on surface forcing LSM.
-Also allow the column_area in the configuration namelist to override the DEPHY assignment.

 -  Enhanced UFS case generation tools: Reinstated functionality to support specifying i, j grid indices (from the FV3 native grid) along with a tile number in UFS_case_gen.py to generate single-column cases.
 Also added the ability to accept